UAE: What is 'popcorn brain' and why are experts worried about it?

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Dr Barjis Sulthana, Psychiatrist at NMC Specialty Hospital in Al Nahda, Dubai, explained, "We are currently seeing a rise in what some call 'Popcorn Brain' – a colloquial term for a scattered attention style.
+Dr Barjis Sulthana, psychiatrist at NMC Specialty Hospital in Al Nahda, Dubai, said: "We are currently seeing a rise in what some call 'popcorn brain' – a colloquial term for a scattered attention style.
 It's characterised by rapid jumps between thoughts and tasks, much like popcorn kernels popping erratically.”

-According to Dr Rajesh Chaudhary, Specialist Neurology at Aster Hospital in Sharjah, the primary drivers behind Popcorn Brain include the constant presence of smartphones, social media platforms, and other digital devices that provide a continuous stream of information and notifications.
+According to Dr Rajesh Chaudhary, neurology specialist at Aster Hospital in Sharjah, the primary drivers behind popcorn brain include the constant presence of smartphones, social media platforms, and other digital devices that provide a continuous stream of information and notifications.
 "The vast amount of data available online can overwhelm our cognitive capacities, leading to challenges in processing and retaining information," said Dr Chaudhary.

 The fast-paced lifestyle and the pressure to stay constantly connected can exacerbate the issue.
 "The expectation to handle multiple tasks simultaneously, often driven by professional and social pressures, contributes to this fragmented attention," he explained.